 Artificial discs are designed to replace a damaged intervertebral disc.
 As the name implies, artificial discs are similar to normal human discs in the neck and low back.

 Total disc replacement surgery is considered an alternative to spinal fusion in select patients.
-Spinal fusion fuses or permanently joins two (or more) vertebral bodies and eliminates movement at that level.
+Spinal fusion fuses and permanently joins two (or more) vertebral bodies and eliminates movement at that level.
 An artificial disc works differently – it allows movement by mimicking the properties of a human disc.
 In theory, disc replacement protects other discs by sharing the stress during movement.

 There are many different artificial disc designs.
 Implant composition includes hard and soft materials.